Intel after Q4 2025 report: fundamental overview and INTC stock forecast for 2026

 Challenging times for Intel: the dot-com bubble, the pandemic, and competitive struggles

-The company faced its first major setback during the dot-com bubble in 2000, as demand for PCs and servers plummeted.
-Management increased production, not predicting the downturn, leading to an oversupply, and falling prices.
+The company faced its first major setback during the dot-com bubble in 2000, when demand for PCs and servers plummeted.
+Management had increased production without anticipating the downturn, resulting in oversupply and falling prices.
 As a result, Intel was compelled to scale back production, cut costs, and develop a recovery program.
 Following the crisis, the technology market rebounded, reviving demand for Intel’s products and helping the company recover from the downturn.

 The next major test came in 2021.
-A surge in demand for semiconductor products during the COVID-19 pandemic in 2020 drove increased production, leading to market oversaturation and a subsequent drop in prices, which, in turn, hit Intel’s revenue.
+A surge in demand for semiconductor products during the COVID-19 pandemic in 2020 drove increased production, leading to market oversaturation and a subsequent price drop, which, in turn, hit Intel’s revenue.
 However, the company’s challenges did not end there.

 In 2023, Intel faced fierce competition from AMD and NVIDIA, whose products outperformed Intel’s processors and graphics solutions in both performance and energy efficiency.
 A key factor behind this loss of competitiveness was the previous management’s focus on business strategy and financial performance at the expense of engineering investment, leading to delays in transitioning to more advanced 7- and 5-nanometre technologies – already mastered by Taiwan Semiconductor Manufacturing Company (NYSE: TSM), which produces chips for NVIDIA and AMD.

 Investors’ reaction to the company’s difficulties was obvious – they sold off Intel shares.
 During the 2000 dot-com crisis, the company’s stock plunged by 82%.
-The current situation is similar, with the stock losing 70% of its value between its peak in April 2021 and November 2024.
+The current situation is similar, with the stock losing 70% of its value between its April 2021 peak and November 2024.

 Intel is increasing investments in new factories and equipment upgrades for foundry operations to restore investor confidence and defend its market share.
 This strategy temporarily reduces profitability (the company ended 2024 with a loss).
 Intel’s management plans to lay off up to 15% of its workforce to reduce costs.